devdatalab/paper-agn-forests-roads/README.md

 2. Clone this repo and switch to the code folder.

-3. Open the do file make_deforest_ej.do, and set the globals "out" and "tmp".  "out" is the target folder for all outputs, such as tables and graphs. "tmp" is the folder for the data files and temporary data files that will be created during the rebuild.
+3. Open the do file make_deforest_ej.do, and set the globals `out` and `tmp`.  `out` is the target folder for all outputs, such as tables and graphs. `tmp` is the folder for the data files and temporary data files that will be created during the rebuild.
+   Make sure that `tmp` points to the folder where you have downloaded the data packet above.

+4. Use `ssc` to install the Stata packages below.

-4. Run the do file make_deforest_ej.do.
+5. Run the do file make_deforest_ej.do.
 This will run through all the other do files to regenerate all of the results.

 We have included all the required programs to generate the main